sabya2001/Space-travel/README.md

 ### What I learned
 Knowledge I gained from this project are:-
-- Dynamic html templating with ejs
+- Dynamic html templating with ejs.
-- Handling backend with node
+- Handling backend with node.
-- Running server and hadling http request using express js
+- Running server and hadling http request using express js.

-### Continued development

-- Crew and technologies pages.
-- Some interactive elements in nav bar.
-- Interactive elements in on all the pages.
-- Styling for mobile devices.
-- Keyboard functionality

 ### Useful resources